brianmaierjr/long-haul/_posts/2021-05-15-Macroeconomics-in-Brazil .markdown

 By definition, however, each expenditure for a sector, represents an income for another.
 So it is key to understand if those transactions represent income sources our expenditures, for each sector.
-In order to understand that, we have calculted each sector source of income, and their respective expenditures.
+In order to understand that, we have calculated the source of income for each sector, and their respective expenditures.
 The results are illustrate in the diagram below:

 <body>